its-bhuvi/Codsoft/README.md

 - Matplotlib
 - Seaborn

-  ## Project 2: Credit Card Fraud Detection
+  ## Task 2: Credit Card Fraud Detection

 ### Overview
 This project focuses on detecting fraudulent transactions in credit card data.
 Using various machine learning algorithms, the goal is to build a model that can accurately identify potentially fraudulent activities and prevent financial losses.